MaheshPatial/AProfiler-/README.md

 Aprofiler monitors and records the CPU and memory usage of Android devices.

-## IMPORTANT NOTICE for Android 7.0+ users

-Due to undocumented changes made by Google, on Android 7.0 CPU usage information for processes others than the own Aprofiler one will not be available (not even with root access).
-Rest of the app will work normally.
-For devices with Android 8.0 Aprofiler will not even show the CPU usage of the own app process.
-Read the below [Retriving processes info since Android 7.0](#retrieving-processes-info-since-android-nougat-70-api-24-august-2016) for more info.

 ## Details

 Aprofiler shows the device CPU and memory status in real time.